 Larry: We believe there is at least 5 to 10 years of opportunity here, maybe considerably more.
 There is no going back to the way we were.
 Sure, we’ll eat at restaurants again and go to the theater and sporting events, but we believe how we purchase items and how we work has forever changed.
 The logistics infrastructure of this country will need to support this new reality.
 For investors who help to build the infrastructure of the future, there is real opportunity.

-To learn more about investing in the logistics space, please email firstname.lastname@example.org or contact us here.
+To learn more about the logistics space, please email firstname.lastname@example.org.